Worming cats 101 – Treatment advice

 Luckily, there are lots of options when it comes to worm treatment for cats, so if one format doesn’t go down well with your particular cat, you can try an alternative.

-• Tablets: The most common format for worming treatments, Drontal worming tablets for cats are another option.
+• Tablets: The most common format for worming treatments.
 Pet owners often give these direct or hide them in their cat’s food.

 • Pastes and liquids: Although some pet owners find this format a little more challenging to use, sometimes they can be used to mix into your pet’s food